-There’s always a big crowd at a BBC Good Food Show, and that’s no surprise because the shows make a fantastic day out.
+There’s always a big crowd at a BBC Good Food Show, and that’s no surprise because the shows make a fantastic festive day out!

 But the Winter show at the Birmingham NEC always seems to have an extra buzz about it.
 It falls just a few weeks before Christmas, and is an ideal opportunity to stock up on goodies for your Christmas party, buy some extra gifts or just celebrate the season.

 A busy diary meant that I visited the last day of the show this time around.
 But the final day of the BBC Good Food Show is just as fun and action-packed as the earlier days.
 You might even pick up an extra bargain if you’re lucky!

 I spent the first part of my visit looking around the Producer Village, which is full of small and artisan food producers.
 It’s always a great place to find some new products that I haven’t heard of before.
 And it’s also nice to see some of the familiar names coming back year after year!

 As I walked into the hall, with Christmas songs playing in the background, I was immediately greeted by the smiling faces on the Holy Lama Spice Drops stand.